-Cherry Tree is an employer health insurance initiative that funnels the power of many employers into a single source negotiation that results in the same purchasing advantages experienced by large employers.
-The broad goal of this initiative is to take back control from the carrier for pricing, design, renewal, and other financial parameters of your health insurance program.
-In our model, we invite our stop loss carrier to be a partner in achieving the goals of our employer customers by serving employer needs as opposed to following the traditional approach that is in the insurance company’s interest.
+Cherry Tree is an employer health insurance initiative that funnels the power of many employers into single source negotiation that results in the same purchasing advantages experienced by large employers.
+The broad goal of this initiative is to take back control that carrier for pricing, design, renewal, and other financial parameters of your health insurance program.
+In our model, we invite our stop loss carrier to partner in achieving their goals of employer customers by serving employer needs opposed to following the traditional approach is insurance company’s interest.

 The cost of insurance is ultimately the amount of money taken out of the system by way of fees, taxes, overhead, and profits.
 The very first thing we talk about is not price, but expense levels, volume discounts, and minimum loss ratios.
 In the long run, low expense levels and minimum loss ratios will compete very favorably with insurance company profit margins and lead to lower stop loss insurance costs.

 Claims, the largest cost for a self funded employer, can be addressed through Advanced Health Engagement that includes health assessment questionnaires, automatic price negotiations on prescriptions, predictive modeling, and employee engagement.

 Stable renewals result from a good risk management strategy and appropriate stop loss protection.
 We explain our goal to our carrier for stable renewals and how we expect to achieve them and invite them to work with us to achieve this goal.
 The employer’s goal is to have renewals as close to underlying trend as possible.
 Actual trend is quite different than what carriers tell us.
 The employer then has an opportunity to be below trend with smart management of the health mix of their group.

 Our management strategy is separated in specific risk layers.
 We make it clear we want the reinsurance layers to be true reinsurance, with no repercussions to the employer in the event of a catastrophic claim.

 The First Layer